salander0411/donkeycar-sagemaker/README.md

 <img src="images/iot-policy.png">

-You have now completed the setup on AWS, next you need to copy the certificates that you have downloaded to your donkeycar and update the _config.py_ file with the appropriate values.
+You have now completed the setup on AWS, next you need to **copy the certificates that you have downloaded to your donkeycar**  by repeatly running ``scp <your-file-path>/<your-pem-or-key-name> pi@192.168.1.16x:~/trendmicro/mycar/<replace-with-your-file-name>``  (3 files in total including one [root CA](https://www.amazontrust.com/repository/AmazonRootCA1.pem) )  and update the _config.py_ file with the appropriate values.

 ```
 #AWS IOT